Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Important Libraries in project

 -   [date-fns](https://date-fns.org/docs/Getting-Started) - An alternative and SIGNIFICANTLY smaller to Moment.js.
 MomentJS should not be needed.
--   [Material UI](https://material-ui.com/) - Pretty self explanatory but before you build a component you may want to check here because they likely have it or things you can use to build it. - [Material UI Icons](https://material-ui.com/components/material-icons/) - useful list of icons for project and how to import them.
+-   [Material UI](https://material-ui.com/) - Pretty self-explanatory, but before you build a component you may want to check here because they likely have it or things you can use to build it. - [Material UI Icons](https://material-ui.com/components/material-icons/) - useful list of icons for project and how to import them.
 -   [Constate](https://github.com/diegohaz/constate) - Write local state using [React Hooks](https://reactjs.org/docs/hooks-intro.html) and lift it up to [React Context](https://reactjs.org/docs/context.html) only when needed with minimum effort.
 -   [Formik](https://jaredpalmer.com/formik/docs/overview) - All forms on the site use Formik - [Formik Material UI](https://github.com/stackworx/formik-material-ui) - bindings for formik with Material UI input fields - [Yup](https://github.com/jquense/yup) - Schema for formik forms
 -   [Axios](https://github.com/axios/axios) - Promise based HTTP client